 Penetrations required through horizontal and vertical structural elements for services ducts, cables and pipes should be coordinated on a case by case basis and will be dependent on the structural system of the building.
-Careful consideration into floor-to-floor heights is required to ensure services reticulation at high level can pass under the floor structure above.
+Careful consideration into floor to floor heights is required to ensure services reticulation at high level can pass under the floor structure above.

-General guidance for penetrations through structural elements are noted below
+General guidance for penetrations through structural elements are noted below.

-- Both vertical and horizontal penetrations should not pass through beams.
-This includes partial penetrations for floor boxes. - Floor penetrations should be limited around columns to avoid punching shear - Large floor penetrations (for services, stairs, atrium, etc.) may require additional trimming structure
+- Penetrations both vertical and horizontal should avoid beams.
+This includes partial penetrations for floor boxes - Floor penetrations should be limited around columns to avoid punching shear - Large floor penetrations (for services, inter-tenancy stair or atrium, etc.) may require additional trimming structure